scribo-dev/public-docs/docs/editor/data-binding.md

 # Data Binding

-When working with dynamic data provided, for example, by the (Data component)[/components/data] you will need to use the `Data Binding` tab to fill your component's properties.
+When working with dynamic data provided, for example, by the [Data component](/components/data) you will need to use the `Data Binding` tab to fill your component's properties.

 Let's suppose that your layer tree is the following: